ankane/anomaly/README.md

 ## How to Use

-Say we have weather data and we want to predict if it's sunny.
+Say we have weather data and we want to predict if it’s sunny.
 In this example, sunny days are non-anomalies, and days with other types of weather (rain, snow, etc.) are anomalies.
 The data looks like:

 ```ruby
 # [temperature(°F), humidity(%), pressure(in), sunny?(y=0, n=1)]